 Wind, hydroelectric, geothermal, solar thermal, solar PV, and other solar energy systems: the assessed value of the system

-There are many benefits to home solar energy.
-You can reduce emissions, qualify for tax benefits, and save money.
-With the right storage equipment, solar panels can also provide you with further energy independence and offer some protection from power outages.
+There are many advantages of home solar energy.
+You can raise your property values, qualify for tax benefits, and reduce emissions.
+With the right storage equipment, solar panels can also give you further energy independence and offer some protection from power outages.

-It depends on where you live and what type of panels you're installing.
-Since there's a moderate amount of snowfall in Hays, your best time to install solar panels is in the spring and fall.
+It depends on your location and what type of panels you're installing.
+Since there's a moderate amount of snowfall in Hays, your best time to get solar is in the spring and fall.

-Of course.
+Yes.
 Solar panels are independent of the Hays grid and will continue to generate power even if the grid is having problems.
-Bear in mind, however, that a solar system won't take you through a nighttime outage if you don't have a storage system.
+Keep in mind, however, that a solar system without a storage system cannot keep you running through a nighttime outage.
 Your contractor can discuss some economical options to keep your home's power access reliable through the worst conditions, including battery backups or an emergency generator.